-Lift Station Book: A station book contains all the ID numbers and maps of the station.
+Lift Station Book: A book or log inside the lift station contains all the ID numbers and maps of the station.
 Lift Station Pump: A positive pressure develops when a lift station pump discharges into the force main.
 A Swing check valve is used to prevent the discharged wastewater from flowing back into the wet well when the pump shuts off.